Microsoft Active Directory Federation Services

 When browser session persistence is enabled, users can choose on their personal devices whether to continue the session after successful authentication with a Stay signed in? prompt.
 When users confirm the option, it is no longer possible to simply log out of an application.
 The single sign-on token is not invalidated or deleted and remains valid for other applications.

-This is a security risk: for example, if you log on and off from an Internet cafe using Single Sign-on in DocuWare Cloud, you will still be logged on to Microsoft.
+This is a security risk.
+For example, if you log on and off from an Internet cafe using Single Sign-on in DocuWare Cloud, you will still be logged on to Microsoft.
 The next user on the computer could access all connected systems.

 Default setting for the validity period of tokens